Handa Island

-Handa Island (Eilean Shannda) or simply Handa is an island off the west coast of Sutherland, Scotland.
+Handa Island (Eilean Shannda) or usually Handa, is an island in Eddrachillis Bay off the west coast of Sutherland, Scotland.
 It is 309 ha and 123 m at its highest point.

 The island is of national importance for its birdlife and maritime vegetation, and is a Scottish Wildlife Trust nature reserve, a Site of Special Scientific Interest (SSSI), and a Special Protection Area (SPA).
+Notable seabirds include guillemots, great skuas, puffins and razorbills.
 Handa also forms part of the North-West Sutherland national scenic area, one of 40 such areas in Scotland.

 A small ferry sails to Handa from Tarbet on the mainland and boat trips operate to it from Fanagmore.
 The island receives five thousand visitors per annum.

+Etymology

+The island's name is of mixed Gaelic and Norse origin.
+The Norse name was Sandey meaning "sand isle" from sandr.
+It was recorded in Joan Blaeu's 1654 Atlas of Scotland as "Ellan-Handey" with the addition of the Gaelic Eilean (meaning simply "island") and the Norse form having become Handey and ultimately "Handa" due to aspiration in Gaelic.
+MacBain and Haswell-Smith support the derivation of "sand isle", although Mac an Tàilleir translates the modern Gaelic of Eilean Shannda as "island at the sandy river".

 Geography and geology

 Handa is composed of Torridonian red sandstone and surrounded by cliffs covered with birds.
 In the north is a hill with two peaks, with the south and east being lower lying.
 The north and west have 100 m cliffs, and there are beaches in the south and east.
 The Sound of Handa separates it from the mainland and smaller islands around Handa include Glas-Leac to the south, Eilean an Aigeach to the north east and Stac an t-Sealbhaig to the north.